tobega/tailspin-v0/TailspinReference.md

 A relation can be [deconstructed](#deconstructor) into a stream of structures.

-Two relations with the same set of keys can be appended together to form the union of the two sets of structures, by the built-in
+Two relations with the same heading can be appended together to form the union of the two sets of structures, by the built-in `union` [operator](#operator).
-`union` [operator](#operator).

-A relation with the same set of keys can be subtracted from the relation, by the built-in `minus` [operator](#operator).
+A relation with the same heading can be subtracted from the relation, by the built-in `minus` [operator](#operator).

 Two relations can be combined with the `join` operator.
 The new relation will have keys that are the union of the keys of both.
 If there are no common keys, a full cross-product will be created, otherwise the entries will first